-The Governance Model demonstrates the interrelationships between the proposed institutions, Governing Board, Committees and the Geospatial Coordinating Unit.
-The Governance Model is designed to bring national and municipal agencies together to share geospatial information, reform crossagency business processes and adopt data standards and interoperable systems.
+The Governance Model demonstrates the interrelationships between the proposed institutions, Governing Body, Committees and the Geospatial Coordinating Unit.
+The Governance Model is designed to bring national and local agencies together to generate and share geospatial information, reform cross-agency business processes and adopt data standards and interoperable systems.